 Our CBMWC visitor centre is home to Cardigan Bay Sea Quest an exciting 360o virtual reality experience using the latest Oculus Rift technology that the whole family can play.
 You will be transported beneath the waves into our Cardigan Bay virtual underwater world where your mission is to explore, locate and photography 20 marine items before your air runs out.
 Cardigan Bay Sea Quest has been developed as part of our Future Fisheries project and has been funded by the Welsh Governments Nature Fund 2015.

 Enjoy a bit of shopping?
 Our gift shop is bursting with wildlife goodies and local crafts for you to take home as a souvenir.
 You can even adopt a Welsh bottlenose dolphin!
 Any profits the shop makes goes back into protecting Cardigan Bay’s marine life.

-If you want to explore Cardigan Bay further then you can book a 2,4 or 8 hour boat trip with Dolphin Survey Boat Trips at our visitor centre.
+If you want to explore Cardigan Bay further then you can book a 2,4 or 8 hour boat trip with Dolphin Survey Boat Trips in our visitor centre or call 01545 560032.

 CBMWC also runs a range of educational events and activities from our centre and Discovery room.